TAMID-Tech-Consulting-At-YU/TAMID-Semester-Projects/README.md

 6. In your report, explain your design decisions, including the architecture of your server and the use of object-oriented programming principles.
 Provide examples of the code you have written and any challenges you encountered while building the server.

 7. Be prepared to give a 15 minute presentation to the class, summarizing the key points of your report and demonstrating the functionality of your server.

+# Assignment: Networking and Cybersecurity Fundamentals and Online Capture the Flag (CTF) Challenges

+## Objective:

+Familiarize students with the basics of networking and cybersecurity and to give them hands-on experience with online Capture the Flag (CTF) challenges.

+## Instructions

+1. Research the fundamentals of networking and cybersecurity, including the OSI model, IP addressing, DNS, and basic cryptography concepts.

+2. Familiarize yourself with online Capture the Flag (CTF) challenges, such as those offered by hackthebox.eu or other platforms.

+3. Participate in a CTF challenge or complete a previously solved one, and document your thought process and steps taken to solve each challenge.

+4. Create a report in the format of your choice (e.g. a Google Slides presentation, a Word document, a Jupyter Notebook)

+5. In your report, explain the networking and cybersecurity concepts you have learned and the CTF challenges you have completed.
+Highlight any difficulties you encountered and the steps you took to overcome them.

+6. Be prepared to give a 15 minute presentation to the class, summarizing the key points of your report and demonstrating the challenges you have solved.